 Our GHG Inventory

-Cameron-Cole is a founding member of The Climate Registry and has achieved Climate Registered™ status for four consecutive emission years by successfully measuring and verifying its carbon footprint according to The Climate Registry’s best-in-class program.
+Cameron-Cole is a founding member of The Climate Registry and has achieved Climate Registered™ status for eight consecutive emission years by successfully measuring and verifying its carbon footprint according to The Climate Registry’s best-in-class program.
 The Climate Registry is a nonprofit organization that operates the only carbon footprint registry in North America supported by states, provinces, territories and tribes.
 For more information, please visit www.theclimateregistry.org.

 Sustainable Engineering Solutions

 Cameron-Cole is committed to helping clients achieve the highest level of sustainability in their engineering designs by evaluation of a wide array of energy saving measures, material components, and alternative and innovative technologies.
 We focus upon considerations including carbon footprint, water footprint and automated operation that reduce costly technical labor to service and operate systems.
 Cameron-Cole has partnered with leading technology developers and research universities, notably the Louisiana State University School of the Coast and Environment, Department of Environmental Sciences to accelerate bringing cutting-edge sustainable technologies to address client challenges, such as our Targeted Microbial Applications program.

 Recycling and Energy Use

 Within our offices, we have recycling areas where employees are encouraged to recycle office paper, aluminum cans, and paperboard.
 We also provide ceramic coffee mugs to reduce the need for disposable cups.

 In offices with windows, most employees opt to work in natural sunlight.
 Energy-saving light bulbs are available for employees that use desktop lamps.
 It is common practice in all our offices to turn off lights in unused rooms and when leaving for an extended period.
 We also encourage powering off “watt wasters” (electronic equipment left on standby mode) at the end of the day.